opalmedapps/docs/docs/deploy/integration.md

 In general the expectation for all Opal API is that payloads and responses are transmitted in JSON format, with a few exceptions.

-- As an experimental feature, the pharmacy data endpoint within the OpalAdmin (`/api/patients/${uuid}/pharmacy`) was created with a built-in HL7 parsing class, the accepted data format is `application/hl7v2+er7`.
+- As an experimental feature, the pharmacy data endpoint within _OpalAdmin_ (`/api/patients/${uuid}/pharmacy`) was created with a built-in HL7 parsing class, the accepted data format is `application/hl7v2+er7`.
 - In the `Requirements for Hospital Endpoints` section (see below), the sending of patient weight measurement PDFs from the wait room management system is expected to be sent with XML data containing a base64 string encoding of the measurement PDF.

 ## OpenAPI Schemas for Opal Source Data